-- Has a local lead agency designated by the local governing authority; - Has a single point of entry for referrals by parents, physicians, and other primary referral sources: - Provides early intervention services to support the developmental needs of eligible infants, toddlers and preschool children and support services to their families through an Individualized Family Service Plan (IFSP); and - Provides a service coordinator for each eligible child and family to monitor the delivery of services.
+- Has a lead agency designated by the local governing authority; - Has a single point of entry for referrals by parents, physicians, and other primary referral sources: - Provides early intervention services to support the developmental needs of eligible infants, toddlers and preschool children and support services to their families through an Individualized Family Service Plan (IFSP); and - Provides a service coordinator for each eligible child and family to monitor the delivery of services and to help families access community resources.

-Effective early intervention to infants and toddlers with disabilities are provided through an evidence-based family-centered model, which recognizes that supporting and increasing the knowledge of those who spend the most time with very young children enhances the impact of early intervention.
-Young children with disabilities who receive services in the home and who are included in quality early care and education programs benefit from their involvement with typically developing peers, and their families have increased opportunities and resources to support their growth and development.
+Effective early intervention services based on peer-reviewed research are provided to infants, toddlers and preschool children with disabilities through a family-centered model, which recognizes that supporting and increasing the knowledge of those who spend the most time with very young children improves results for children and their families.
+Young children with disabilities who receive services in the home and who are included in quality early care and education community programs benefit from their involvement with typically developing peers, and their families gain opportunities and resources to support the growth and development of their children.